-An accurate power estimation is always challenging for the software tools, since the tools have to assume various factors on their own.
+Accurate power estimation is always challenging for the software tools, because the tools have to assume various factors on their own.
 If you can guide the tool as much as possible to minimize these assumptions, you can achieve a more accurate power estimation.
 For an accurate power analysis, the following factors must be considered:

-- · Thermal settings
+- Thermal Settings

-- Power Supply settings
+- Power Supply Settings

-- Clock specifications
+- Clock Specifications

 - Control Signals

 - Primary Inputs

-- Individual components
+- Component Level